-- To force these changes in C{org} burial, different combinations of the orbital parameters can be used.
-F{inp} consists of was implemented as eccentricity or precession separately, or as artificial combinations of eccentricity, obliquity (tilt) and precession (together ETP), and which is created by normalizing (subtracting the mean, then dividing by the standard deviation) and adding the ETP components, after scaling them with different factors.
-Forcing the model with individual components and ETP may seem rather artificial but allows us to study the impact of individual orbital components, and infers no mechanistic - 25 understanding of the underlying processes such as the position of deep water formation- and could hence be considered more objective than the use of c. g. seasonal insolation at a specific latitude.
+To force these changes in C{org} burial, different combinations of the orbital parameters can be used.
+F{inp} was implemented as eccentricity or precession separately, or as artificial combinations of eccentricity, obliquity (tilt) and precession (together ETP), which is created by normalizing (subtracting the mean, then dividing by the standard deviation) and adding the ETP components, after scaling them with different factors.
+Forcing the model with individual components and ETP may seem rather artificial but allows us to study the impact of individual orbital components, and infers no mechanistic understanding of the underlying processes - such as the position of deep water formation.
 We also force with various insolation schemes with different latitudes and seasons.

 To test the robustness of the carbon cycle response to changes in orbitally-forced C{org} burial, a parameterized amount of white noise (scaled between -1 and 1) was added to the burial rate.
-Noise was generated and applied when a time interval forcing on the C{org} burial (α), the relative makeup of the ETP curve (also simulating 65° N summer insolation, which required artificial clipping to shift spectral power to the eccentricity components), the amount of noise, as well as the time step after which noise was added were adjusted to find how these affect model output.
-When using ETP as forcing, the relative make-up of the ETP curve, was varied, while for summer insolation different ways of artificial clipping were applied so as to simulate a
+Noise was generated and applied when a time interval larger than 1 kyr since the previous noise addition had passed.
+As additional sensitivity analyses, several (newly introduced) model parameters were changed to study their effect on model output.
+The atmospheric CO_2 concentration, the impact of the forcing on the C{org} burial (α), the amount of noise, as well as the time step after which noise was added were adjusted to find how these affect model output.
+When using ETP as forcing, the relative make-up of the ETP curve, was varied, while for summer insolation different ways of artificial clipping were applied so as to simulate a non-linear response resulting in increased spectral power in the eccentricity components.